For The Bench

 4 Y-O

 Ballistic.
 Bright perfectly formed, well structured double with 4 inch blooms.
 Full throated Kiwi style from New Zealand.
+There is a lot of crowd swell for this daffodil, it has a very bright future in the commercial market.
 Photographs don't do Ballistic justice.
 You will so want this daffodil when you see it.
 We did.

 2 W-WWP